Preparations, Advantages, and Challenges

 For your consideration

 As modular construction becomes more prevalent in the healthcare sector and you weigh the pros and cons, you may wonder: Why should our industry embrace this trend?
-To help determine if modular construction is right for your next healthcare facility project, evaluate three elements with your potential manufacturing partner:
+To help determine if modular construction is right for your next healthcare facility project, evaluate three elements with your potential manufacturing partner like MPH Building Systems which is a well-established modular building contractor since 1972.

 - Capability: Does the manufacturer of the final project have the capability to do what they say they can do?
 Look into the manufacturer’s recent achievements and if they’ve utilized pre-fabrication and/or modules in the past.